Reading to Dogs Program for children

 The program places carefully selected companion dogs with people who may be disadvantaged due to age, illness disability or isolation at no cost to that person.

-“PAT dogs can play a particularly important role in the emotional and physical development of children, by providing a source of love and companionship,” Sam said.
+“Therapy dogs can play a particularly important role in the emotional and physical development of children, by providing a source of love and companionship,” Sam said.

 On the day, each child read to Milo and Finn for 15 minutes, while they gave the four-legged friends a scratch behind the ear and a gentle pat.